-We next consider long-lived flows that use nonstandard protocols, other than web, ftp, and email.
+protocols, other than web, ftp, and email.
 Such flows are difficult, if not impossible, to migrate without network support.
 However, a close examination reveals that such flows usually do not require migration support at all.

 First, long-lived TCP flows based on closed application protocols are usually from background, non-interactive applications.
-Therefore, their disruption or brute-force migration will be unnoticeable to users.
+Therefore, while their disruption or bruteforce migration may, for example, slightly delay an update, they will rarely be noticeable to users.